Dark-Knight2026/Casper-Buildathon-2026/docs/FRONTEND_MVP_TASKS.md

   - Avatar → S3 via `uploadAvatar` 🟢.
 Property docs blocked by §6 #1 (do not store until decided).
 - [ ] **Audit trail of key actions (create/sign/pay/terminate)** — ⛔ BE-BLOCKED
   - Audit logic on BE/contract.
 FE part: render the audit feed once an endpoint exists.

+> _Design-reference cross-cut:_ §9 "Compliance failure surface" (BSA §314) from the reference is **explicitly out of MVP scope** per Anthony 2026-05-20 (no AML/CDD/sanctions screening/biometric).
+See Task 17 Open Q #1.

 ## §3.9 Production deployment (FE part)